biolink/biolink-model/index.md

 ### Slots

-[Slots](docs#slots) are used to collectively refer to, both, node and edge properties.
+[Slots](docs#slots) are used to collectively refer to both node and edge properties.

-There are two types of slots defined in the model,
+There are two types of slots defined in the model:
 - [node property](docs/node_property) - all node properties are a sub-class of [node property](docs/node_property)
 - [association slot](docs/association_slot) - all edge properties are a sub-class of [association slot](docs/association_slot)